You are here

 The U of I has a limited submission selection process because government agencies, private foundations, and corporate sponsors often accept only a limited number of proposals, applications, or nominations from a single institution (thus the term "Limited Submissions").

-The OVCR oversees the limited submission selection process and chooses the proposals that will be submitted.
-The normal process for selection is outlined below, although exceptions are made in certain situations, for example, when the deadline is short, when the program is highly focused, or when a strategic interest of the University is impacted.
+The OVCR oversees the limited submission selection process and chooses the proposals that will be submitted to the sponsor.
+The normal process for selection is outlined below, although exceptions are made in certain situations: for example, when the deadline is short, when the program is highly focused, or when a proposal involves a strategic interest of the University.
 The OVCR normally delegates responsibility for programs related to graduate student education and research to the Graduate College and may delegate responsibility for other specialized funding opportunities to other campus units.
 The delegated unit is responsible for the application process, reviews, and campus approval and may follow procedures different from those outlined below.

 Faculty and other researchers wishing to pursue a limited submission opportunity must work with the OVCR or the delegated unit.
-A researcher responding to a limited submission opportunity must follow the process outlined below and obtain campus approval prior to sending a proposal to the Sponsored Program Administration.
+A researcher responding to a limited submission opportunity must follow the process outlined below and obtain campus approval prior to sending a proposal to the Sponsored Program Administration (SPA).

 The OVCR sometimes does not announce new or narrowly targeted opportunities, but instead relies on relevant administrative units to identify the opportunities and notify their researchers.
-Researchers intending to compete for such an opportunity are expected to submit a notice-of-intent at least 14 weeks prior to proposal submission to make OVCR aware of the opportunity and their interest.
+Researchers intending to compete for such an opportunity are expected to submit a notice-of-intent to the OVCR as soon as possible to make OVCR aware of the opportunity and their interest.
 This will allow the OVCR to determine the need for an internal downselect.
-Researchers who do not notify the OVCR at least 14 weeks prior to the sponsor's deadline are not guaranteed consideration in an internal downselect for such opportunities.

 The normal selection process is straightforward: the OVCR announces opportunities, researchers express interest, then proposals are selected.
 See specific details below.